In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Spectra S1 Plus produced a 270 mmHg reading, which matched the manufacturer's claim.
 The same is true for the Spectra S2 Plus.
 The Medela Pump in Style with Max Flow produced 160 mmHg, which is far below the manufacturer's claim of 295 mmHg.
-Also, the Elvie Stride produced 170 mmHg, which is below the manufacturer's claim of 300 mmHg.
+The Elvie Stride produced 170 mmHg, which is below the manufacturer's claim of 300 mmHg.

 breast pump - efficient pumping is the key to saving time and hassle during your...

-Efficient pumping is the key to saving time and hassle during your breast-feeding years.
+Efficient pumping is the key to saving time and hassle during your breastfeeding years.

 Credit: Abriah Wofford